jennybc/googlesheets/vignettes/managing-auth-tokens.md

 Things to think about:

   * Is there an existing `.httr-oauth` file in working directory?
 If so, the token will come from there!
-If that's not what you want, force the creation of a fresh token with `gs_auth(new_user = TRUE)`.
+If that's not what you want, force the creation of a fresh token with `gs_auth(new_user = TRUE)` or remove `.httr-oauth` first.
   * Do you want to provide your own app key and secret?
 Use arguments `key` and `secret` to specify that.
 If that's a global preference for all your `googlesheets` work, see the docs for `gs_auth()` for lines to put in `.Rprofile`.
   * Do you want this token to be cached to `.httr-oauth` in current working directory?
-Specify `cache = FALSE` to prevent that.
+If not, specify `cache = FALSE` to prevent that.
 If that's a global preference for all your `googlesheets` work, see the docs for `gs_auth()` for lines to put in `.Rprofile`.
   * Do you have multiple Google accounts?
 Make sure you log into Google via the intended account when you authenticate in the browser.

 Let's focus on the R script or Rmd file you are preparing for non-interactive execution.
 Put these lines in it: